ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 leader SHOULD abort the upload protocol and alert the client with error "reportTooLate".

-The leader MUST buffer reports while waiting to aggregate them.
+Leaders can buffer reports while waiting to aggregate them.
 The leader SHOULD NOT accept reports whose timestamps are too far in the future.
 Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 If the leader rejects a report for this reason, it SHOULD abort the upload protocol and alert the client with error "reportTooEarly".

 ### Upload Extensions {#upload-extensions}